 We start by defining a series of “tokens” as custom properties defined on

 :root in a global stylesheet.
-We often co-mingle them with tokens imported from a UI library such as Shoelace (more on that below).
-Examples tokens might be
+We often co-mingle them with tokens imported from a library such as Open Props or Shoelace (more on that below).
+Example tokens might be

 --primary-color: #ff6f59, or